Business Administration

 MBA Program

-The prerequisite courses (Block I) are completed first.
-These courses will develop quantitative skills, effective writing and speaking style and analytical capabilities.
-These are necessary for the effective business decision maker, and serve as the foundation for the core courses.
+The prerequisite courses (Block 1) are completed first.
+These courses develop both quantitative and qualitative skills and serve as the foundation for the core courses.
 Students may satisfy the requirements of prerequisite courses through prior academic studies.
-The core courses (Blocks II and III) provide an overview of the functional fields of business.
+The core courses (Block 2) provide an overview of the functional fields of business.
 Once the core courses have been completed, the student will command knowledge of the individual decision-making processes for business entities.
-The student completes three elective courses (Block IV) to add greater depth and breadth to the curriculum.
-These electives may be used to complete a concentration in accounting, finance, strategic marketing management, human resource management, health care administration, international management, strategic management, or to create one’s own concentration.
-The capstone course (Block V) uses case studies and a strategic-planning project to provide the student with an overall managerial perspective of the functioning of today’s corporation and the environment in which it operates.
-This course should be taken only after students have completed 33 credit hours of course work.
+The student completes four elective courses (Block 3) to add greater depth and breadth to the curriculum.
+These electives may be used to complete a concentration in a specific area or to create an individualized concentration based on career interests.
+The capstone course (Block 4) uses case studies and a strategic-planning project to provide the student with an overall managerial perspective of the functioning of today’s corporation and the environment in which it operates.
+This course should be taken only after students have completed 33 credit hours of coursework.

 Classes emphasize communication and team-building skills.
 Group projects and case studies are required in most of the courses.
 A major objective of the program is the development of strong interpersonal skills.